yuripourre/devilutionX/README.md

 ## Current New Keyboard Functions
 - Spacebar - Attack nearby enemies.
 - Enter - Pickup gold, potions & equipment from ground and open chests that are nearby.
+- Arrow Keys - Move character in that direction.
+Has diagonals programmed.

 ## To-Do
 - Make sure keys don't affect menus.